lawrencedlin/msds610_dbkeys/README.md

 A collection of tables of data, related by a common field.
 Every table has a name for itself and for each of its columns.
 The data type for each column is also specified.

 e.g. A student's name would be a string.

 Each relation is a collection of tuples.

 ## Entity-relationship model
 When designing a relational database, one of the steps is the Conceptual Database Design.
 This is when we develop a high-level description of the data to be stored.
 This is done through the Entity-Relationship (ER) model, where we describe the objects in the database and their relationsihps.
 An entity is an object that is described using a set of values.
 A relationship is how entities act upon each other.
-For example, in the ER diagram below each student and each class.
-Their relationship is that every student is enrolled in multiple classes.
+For example, in the ER diagram below shows students and classes.
+Their relationship is that every student is enrolled in classes.

 ![](img/er.svg)